Jafiri/CovidTracker/README.md

 Consists of Six Modules

- -> Splash screen with animated GIF on it
+ -> Splash screen with animated GIF on it.

  -> User Authentication with phone number OTP based system backend suppoert by firebase database.